Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

-The training of the vector field $v$ was performed by minimizing the objective \eqref{fm-loss-xi-unbiased-empirical} for 1000 epochs, using the Adam optimizer with a learning rate of $10^{-3}$, a batch size of 512, and default PyTorch parameters (e.g., for momentum coefficients, numerical stability parameter, and weight decay).
-After training, new samples in $\mathbb{R}^{30}$ can be generated conditioned on the value of $z$ (i.e.\ the target value of $(\phi, \psi)$) by integrating the ODE~\eqref{fm-ode-z} from random initial positions sampled from the standard Gaussian distribution.
+The training of the vector field $v$ was performed by minimizing the objective \eqref{fm-loss-xi-unbiased-empirical} for 1000 epochs, using the Adam optimizer with a learning rate of $10^{-3}$, a batch size of 512, and default PyTorch parameters (e.g.\ momentum coefficients, numerical stability parameter, and weight decay).
+For each of the two tasks, the training was carried out both on the unbiased dataset and on the ABF-biased dataset.
+After training, new samples in $\mathbb{R}^{30}$ can be generated conditioned on the target CV value (i.e.\ the target value of $(\phi, \psi)$ in the first task, or the target value of $\phi$ in the second task) by integrating the ODE~\eqref{fm-ode-z} from random initial positions sampled from the standard Gaussian distribution.
 The generated samples are then denormalized and reshaped to obtain three-dimensional coordinates of the $10$ non-Hydrogen atoms.

-\paragraph{Results.} To assess the quality of the generated conformations, we chose the target dihedral angles $(\phi, \psi)\in \{ (-75^\circ, 150^\circ), (52.49^\circ, 34.95^\circ), (57.5^\circ, -126.78^\circ)\}$, which correspond respectively to the densely populated region, a secondary metastable region, and an isolated point in a low-population region in the dihedral angle space (see Figure~\ref{fig:phi_psi_density_unbiased}).
-For each of these values $(\phi, \psi)$, we generated 1000 samples and identified the (reference) configuration in the trajectory whose dihedral angles are closest to $(\phi, \psi)$.
-Root mean square deviation (RMSD) values of the generated samples from the reference were computed after Kabsch alignment.
-Histograms of RMSD values were constructed with fixed bin widths ($0.02$ \AA) to visualize the distribution of deviations in different regions represented by these values of dihedral angles.
-These distributions are shown for the model trained using the unbiased dataset in Figure~\ref{fig:2d_data_cv_unbiased} and for the model trained using the biased dataset in Figure~\ref{fig:2d_data_cv_biased}, respectively.